 The emojis and gifs I mentioned earlier are one example.
 But similarly, using pop culture references, or funny topical news stories to deliver information to your team makes it more engaging.

-Another visual humourous task you could set your team is to create a comic strip about your office, in the same vein as Dilbert.
+Another visual humorous task you could set your team is to create a comic strip about your office, in the same vein as Dilbert.
 Have your team identify amusing tropes of your office — perhaps your fire drill is always at inopportune times, or someone wears the same tie on the same day every week — and create a comic strip around it (avoid offence, naturally).

-In the same vein, you could film an educational video for your team, with your staff in the starring roles.
+In the same vein, you could film an educational explainer video for your team, with your staff in the starring roles.
 Perhaps your induction videos or health and safety videos need updating?
 Get your team to script and act out a new video (there is plenty of free video editing software available online), and share the finished product with your colleagues.

 Even if the final video doesn’t serve a specific function, the end result will raise a smile to your team and boost morale manifold.